nastiacooly/moviegator/README.md

     - All of the POST-requests made by JS-script (frontend) are secured with CSRF-token.

-    - Moviegator's backend is always checking that important requests are AJAX only.
+    - Moviegator's backend is always checking that important requests to the app are AJAX only.

-    - The app throws RuntimeError (so it is not running) when API private key is not set in environmental variable.
+    - The app throws RuntimeError (so it is not running) when private API key is not set as environment variable.

 3. Moviegator is mobile-responsive both for portrait and landscape orientations.